Fortimanager Provider

 There are two kinds of credentials supported for on-prem FortiManager.

-• token based authentication (Recommanded).
+tokenbased authentication (Recommanded).
 User needs to generate an API token from FortiManager.
-Note: Only FortiManager version >= v7.2.2 supports Token based authentication.
+Note: Only FortiManager version >= v7.2.2 supports Token based authentication.username/passwordauthentication.
+User provide the username and password of the administrator.

 There are two kinds of credentials supported for FortiManager Cloud.

-• username/password authentication.
+fmgCloudTokendirectly.
+User needs to generate an FortiCloud token.
+Note: The Token could be expired.
+Make sure the Token provided is valid. username/passwordauthentication.
 User provide the username and password of the FortiCloud API user.
 The provider will generate the FortiCloud token based on username/password.

 Usage: